elephantscale/es-training-new/docker/slides/Container_Intro.md

 We often have to walk on tiptoes on our server to make sure that we don't break something else.
 Hosting two apps on the same server is a non-starter.

-The old Java maxim “Write Once, Run Anywhere” doesn't really work.
+The old Java maxim "Write Once, Run Anywhere" doesn't really work.
 Because, the Java app itself may run anywhere, but there's so much else that comes into play that will either allow or prevent the app from working.

 ---